terra-money/community-pool-vesting/README.md

   **Purpose:** Instantiates the contract with the specified parameters.

   **Functionality:**
-  - It validates the input parameters, including ensuring that the start time is not in the past and that the end time is after the start time.
+  - It validates the input parameters and ensures that the start time is not in the past and that the end time is after the start time.
   - Initializes and saves the contract's configuration (Config) and state (State) in the contract's storage.

   **Returns:** A response indicating the successful instantiation of the contract.